Finn Delap: Career

 Delap joined the Burton Albion academy following his release from Derby County, signing a scholarship in July 2021.
 He spent time on loan with Southern League Premier Division Central club Ilkeston Town in the 2022–23 season, signing a new contract upon his return to Burton.

 In August 2023, Delap joined Mickleover, returning to the club in February 2024, where he signed a new one-year deal.
 On 10 February 2024, he made his senior debut for the club, coming off of the bench in a victory away at Bristol Rovers.
 On 12 March 2024, he joined National League side, Woking on loan for the remainder of the campaign.
 On 7 September 2024, Delap joined National League North side, Buxton on a two-month loan deal.
 He went onto feature thirteen times in all competitions before returning to Burton Albion in December later that year.

 On 19 June 2025, Burton said the player had signed a new two-year deal.

+In October 2025, Delap suffered a serious knee injury in a 1–0 away victory over AFC Wimbledon.

 Personal life

 Delap is the son of former professional footballer Rory Delap, who represented the Republic of Ireland national team.
-His brother is Chelsea F.C. forward Liam Delap.
+His brother is Nottingham Forest forward Liam Delap.